October 7, 2020

 by Aggie Perilli

 Communication is our superpower.
-It is always necessary and healthy to empathize and share understanding, particularly when elected officials resort to dishonest and exploitative exclusions and attacks.
-The moment equitable inclusivity and other universally shared values are threatened or compromised, in the loving spirit of civil rights leader John Lewis, you may need to get into good, necessary trouble.
+It is always necessary and healthy to empathize and share understanding, especially when elected officials resort to dishonest and exploitative exclusions and attacks.
+The moment equitable inclusivity and other universally shared values are threatened or compromised, in the loving spirit of civil rights leader, John Lewis, you may need to get into good, necessary trouble.

 Apply your talents and abilities to ensure universal safety and well-being as only you can.

-More than 30 years in the business of communication, and also the practice of yoga and mind-body healing, have taught me how mercilessly our unexplored emotions and biases can deceive us.
-It is our intuition or gut instinct that tells the objective truth about the interconnection of all creation I have seen illuminate what is.
+More than 40 years in the business of communication and the practice of yoga and mind-body healing have taught me how mercilessly our unexplored emotions and biases can deceive us.
+It is our intuition or gut instinct that tells the objective truth about the interconnection of all creation I came to see illuminate what is.

-As I drove home along the county’s dark rural backstreets, it felt oddly natural to see a subtle yet vibrant radiance link lush woodlands with mailboxes and street lamps from the haloed ground in between.
+As I drove home along the dark backstreets of rural Bucks County, it felt oddly natural to discern a subtle yet vibrant radiance link lush woodlands with mailboxes and street lamps from the haloed ground in between.
 Had I doubted what Vietnamese Buddhist Monk, author and Zen Master, Thich Nhat Hahn, described as humanity’s “interbeing,” I never could again.

-Inspired, I remembered the timeless wisdom of the 13th-century Persian mystic poet, Rumi, who said, “There are a thousand ways to kneel and kiss the ground.”
+Inspired, I remembered the timeless wisdom of the 13th-century Persian mystic poet, Rumi, who observed, “There are a thousand ways to kneel and kiss the ground.

 I have happily since remarried the younger non-yogi bicyclist and nature lover, Michael Evans, and continue to enjoy inside-out communications.
-As Michael and I grow older, I’ve learned to enhance my health and productivity with at least 15 to 30 minutes a day dedicated to meditative reflection on the truth and palpable peace and joy of unconditional oneness and love.
+As Michael and I grow older, I’ve learned to enhance health and productivity with at least 15 to 30 minutes a day dedicated to meditative reflection on the truth and palpable peace and joy of our unconditional oneness and love, which includes tough love.

 In a PBS 1985 interview, mythologist and author Joseph Campbell called the greatest human transgression “the sin of inadvertence, of not being alert — not quite awake.”
 Campbell urged viewers: “follow your bliss” and “enjoy the refreshment and life within us all the time.”

-Since 1984, when I launched my career as a journalist in Princeton, New Jersey, I’ve had the humble privilege of sharing my bliss lifelong as a writer and communications professional.
-For over 30 years since, I have also enjoyed sharing the bliss of clients and partners of Aggie Perilli Communications International (APCI).
+Faithfulness for me revolves around writing.
+Since 1984, when I launched my career as a journalist in Princeton, New Jersey, I have had the humble privilege of sharing my bliss as a writer and communications professional lifelong.
+For the past over 30 years, I’ve also enjoyed sharing the bliss of clients and partners of my business, Aggie Perilli Communications International (APCI).

 Our global time-out opened a window for more of us to become attentively aware and proactively responsive.
 It provided nonessential workers with a pause from being too preoccupied with often conflicting obligations and digital distractions to empathize with themselves, let alone anyone else.